 Summer in St. Johann im Pongau, Austria, is a centre for adventure in the Salzburg Austrian Alps – home to the deepest gorge, the hiking point to one of Austria’s best mountain viewpoints, and next to the biggest ice cave in the world.

-The Salzburgerland region might be better known for its state capital of Salzburg, but 60 kilometres south, the smaller city of St. Johann im Pongau is a local getaway from the big city, whose surrounding peaks form part of one of the area’s largest ski areas.
+The Salzburgerland region might be better known for its state capital, Salzburg, but 60 kilometres south, the smaller city of St. Johann im Pongau is a local getaway from the big city, with surrounding peaks that form part of one of the area’s largest ski areas.
+I decided to visit there in the warmer months to see how things shift a gear after winter.

 In summer, however, this compact alpine city doesn’t sleep.
 The St. Johann Alpendorf ski village hotels remain open, as does the cable car on its doorstep to whisk you up high, and the 120km of ski slopes turn into meadowed hiking trails surrounded by a crisp blue-skied panorama of 300 mountain peaks.

-The activities and attractions in St. Johann im Pongau need time – a destination largely overlooked after people visit the famed Liechtensteinklamm and move on.
-At least two days here affords a new perspective on the area filled with enough scenic surroundings for relaxation and enough high peak trails for pristine panoramic vistas.
-I got invited to see for myself how it is after winter, and here’s what I found.
+The activities and attractions in St. Johann im Pongau need time – it’s a destination largely overlooked after people visit the famed Liechtensteinklamm and move on.
+After three days here, I can vouch for the area being worth more than a day trip, with scenic surroundings for relaxation and enough high-peak trails for pristine panoramic vistas.
+Here’s what I found.

 How to Enjoy a Salzburg Summer in St. Johann in Pongau

-Visiting the Liechtensteinklamm – longest and deepest gorge in the Alps
+Visiting the Liechtensteinklamm – The longest and deepest gorge in the Alps

-Liechtensteinklamm is a world-famous gorge, and we set out on the 15-kilometre walk that would take us 300 metres downward within the curved and bumpy cavern walls that transition from silvery blue and orange hues depending on the light that creaks through.
+Liechtensteinklamm is a world-famous gorge, and we set out on the 15-kilometre walk that takes you on a 300 metre descent within the curved and bumpy cavern walls that transition from silvery blue and orange hues depending on the light that pierces through.

-The area was made accessible in 1875 after the Prince of Liechtenstein donated money for the building of ramps and walkways.
-Today, consistent maintenance of the area ensures safety measures are in place, with iron and steel beams and solid wooden passageways moving you through the gorge without detracting from or obstructing the nature enclosing.
+The area was made accessible in 1875 after the Prince of Liechtenstein donated funds to build ramps and walkways.
+Today, consistent maintenance of the area ensures safety measures are in place, with iron and steel beams and solid wooden passageways moving you through the gorge without detracting from or obstructing the nature enclosing it.

 The addition of the illusory, giant copper-coloured ‘Helix’ spiral staircase is a fun addition to get you deeper into the cave-like complex as you work your way towards the roaring water’s cascading source – the waterfall.

 Treat this area as you would a hike – with decent, sturdy footwear with good grip and warm, layered clothes.
-It can get chilly in the tunnel walkways but gets more heated when you come out into the open spaces.
-We visited after midday to avoid the morning rush, which is busiest between 10-2.
+It can be chilly in the tunnel walkways, but it warms up when you step into the open areas.
+We visited after midday to avoid the morning rush, which is busiest between 10 am and 2 pm.

 Hiking the Hochgründeck Mountain – the Best View in Austria

-However, we chose the moderately strenuous hike to the Hochgründeck for two reasons.
-Firstly, Hochgründeck is one of the highest forested mountains in Europe, and secondly, the view from the top at 1827 metres is one of the best in all of Austria.
+We chose the moderately strenuous hike to the Hochgründeck for two reasons.
+First, Hochgründeck is one of the highest forested mountains in Europe; second, the view from the top at 1827 metres is among the best in Austria.

 We parked the car at the bottom of an agricultural area and the Stein-Bauer car parking area, where tractors tend to the towering fields.
 The signposted hike starts here and passes through some steep forested sections that intersect the road before venturing back into what feels like a vast hinterland.
 This path connects to a dense and shaded woodland, lined with a long window to bountiful alpine pastures that poke through the curtain of trees, up to the Gründeck ridge – the start of the last steep onset towards the Hochgründeck itself.

-It’s a dizzying sweep of over 300 peaks including Austria’s highest mountain, the Großglockner at 3798 metres in the Hohe Tauern range, as well as the Hochkönig, Tennengebirge, Dachstein, Niedere, Kitzbühler Alpen and Dientner Alpen.
+It’s a dizzying sweep of over 300 peaks, including Austria’s highest mountain, the Großglockner at 3798 metres in the Hohe Tauern range, as well as the Hochkönig, Tennengebirge, Dachstein, Niedere, Kitzbühler Alpen and Dientner Alpen.
 A few familiar mountain range names that make you feel as if all of Austria is on display right in front of you.
-Which is practically is.

-From the hut, it’s worth continuing on the brief stretch past the beautiful Friedenskapelle dainty church on the hilltop and through the field to the mountain cross.
-It’s a chance to complete the blind spots of the panorama scenes from the hut.
+From the hut, it’s worth continuing the brief stretch past the beautiful Friedenskapelle, the dainty church on the hilltop, and through the field to the mountain cross.
+It’s a chance to complete the blind spots in the panorama scenes from the hut.

 A Picnic at Badesee Plankenau

-In further encouragement to enjoy the natural surroundings, St. Johann im Pongau tourism has partnered with local producers on picnic-basket hire.
+To further encourage visitors to enjoy the natural surroundings, St. Johann im Pongau tourism has partnered with local producers to offer picnic basket hire.
 It’s packed with regionally sourced fruit and vegetables, cold cuts, cheese and sausage specialities, farmhouse bread, fruit juice, yoghurt and cake.
-It comes with a picnic blanket, so you are fully equipped to find a scenic spot, unpack and enjoy.
+It includes a picnic blanket, so you are fully equipped to find a scenic spot, unpack, and enjoy.

-Five picnic spots have been tried and tested around town including two parks in the centre of St. Johann, one with a view of the cathedral, one riverside and one mountain area.
+Five picnic spots have been tried and tested around town, including two parks in the centre of St. Johann, one with a view of the cathedral, one riverside and one in a mountain area.

-We took ours to the cosy and cooling bathing lake, Badesee Plankenau, as we love spending some time by the water, and the surrounding green lawn is perfect as a picnic spot.
+We took ours to the cosy, cooling Badesee Plankenau, as we love spending time by the water, and the surrounding green lawn is perfect for a picnic.
 Entrance to the lake, filled with fresh spring water, costs €4.

-To get your picnic basket, you have to order at least 24 hours in advance directly at the Tourist Office in the centre of town and pick up the basket from one of the three partner companies – Pongauer Bauernladen, Fleischerei Urban and Metzgerei Rettensteiner-Scharfetter.
-The basket costs €25 for two-persons and €45 for four.
+To get your picnic basket, you must order at least 24 hours in advance directly from the Tourist Office in the centre of town and pick it up from one of the three partner companies: Pongauer Bauernladen, Fleischerei Urban, or Metzgerei Rettensteiner-Scharfetter.
+The basket costs €25 for two people and €45 for four.

 St. Johann Town and the Gothic Cathedral Centrepiece